Vocademy

 Unsticking some sticking points

 Another sticking point for some people is where current goes once it reaches the negative side of the battery.
 Some people have no problem with following the current around the loop, but wonder where it goes in the end.
 Remember that the battery acts like a pump that circulates electrical current around the circuit.
-It blows conventional current out the positive terminal and sucks it back in the negative side.
+It pushes conventional current out the positive terminal and sucks it back in the negative side.
 The current just goes round and round the circuit.[1]

 Series Circuits and Kirchhoff's Voltage Law